brian-bfz/MyWebsite/content/pages/rhlo/index.md

 ![A portrait of Brian with instances of his life sprinkled around](./poster.jpg)

-That bozo somehow got elected, so now he has to take his promises seriously 🤡<br>
+That bozo somehow got elected, so now he has to take his promises seriously <br>
 Anyways, here is an update:

 ## Zipline